 What has travel taught you?

 It has taught me so much about myself – that I am an open-minded and a kind individual.
 It has also taught me that there really is a golden thread that connects us all.
-Everywhere I have been I have been able to connect with people, whether through the exchange of a genuine smile, being assisted with something, a conversation, dance or laughter.
+Everywhere I have been able to connect with people, whether through the exchange of a genuine smile, being assisted with something, a conversation, dance or laughter.

 What do you think are the top 5 destinations in Africa that people should check out in 2019?